Saturn is an iconic planet. Even in a small telescope, its beauty can inspire awe and wonder.

 Of course, secular astronomers do not accept this view.
 Their models say that Saturn formed very early in the Solar System’s history, over four billion years ago.

-But even among secular astronomers, this is not a unanimous view.
-A growing amount of evidence has accumulated which shows that the ring system cannot be billions of years old.
+Despite this, a growing amount of evidence has accumulated which shows that the ring system cannot be billions of years old.

 Saturn’s rings are made up of particles—from small grains all the way up to boulder-sized—which all orbit the planet together.
 These particles are mostly made up of water ice, which is why the rings are bright.